labring/sealos/docs/4.0/docs/examples/blog-platform/install-wordpress.md

 ## Create MySQL instance

-In the **Database** application, quickly set up the required database instance and wait for the database deployment to be completed.
+Open the **Database** application in the [Sealos](https://cloud.sealos.io) desktop environment, quickly set up the required database instance and wait for the database deployment to be completed.

 ![](../images/wordpress_15.png)